Welcome to Year 5!

 Following this, in our geography work, we will learn about the location and countries that make up North America.
 We will find out about its famous human and physical geographical features, as well as study its economy (imports and exports).
 We will learn about the Grand Canyon and the Ring of Fire, building on our knowledge of volcanoes.

 In our Design Technology lessons, we will be learning about the structure of different types of bridges.
 Using this knowledge, we will design and create our own structures.
-In Summer 2, during art week, we will apply our art and DT skills, to design and build a theatre set.
+In Summer 2, we have another exciting Art Week, focusing on portraits.
+We will also be learning about healthy snack preparation during our Health and Fitness Day.

-5B and 5I will be going swimming at North Huddersfield Trust School every Tuesday, from February to July.
-Please remember to bring your correct swimming kit every Tuesday.
+5B and 5H will continue to go swimming at North Huddersfield Trust School every Wednesday until July.
+Please remember to bring your correct swimming kit every Wednesday.

 Please see the curriculum information booklet for more detail about other aspects of our learning.